top of page

 Typical deliverables produced through CFO‑TA include:

-Defines mission, outcomes, scope boundaries, and non‑negotiables with Sponsor‑grade clarity.
+• Solution Vision - Defines mission, outcomes, scope boundaries, and non‑negotiables with Sponsor‑grade clarity.
+Establishes the governing definition of what the transformation must produce.

-Capture decision logic in a single structured source so intent does not fragment across decks and meeting notes.
+• Decision Logic Structures - Capture decision logic in a structured form so intent does not fragment across conversations, documents, or phases of execution.

 CFO‑TA keeps these deliverables decision ready and reusable as new stakeholders join, priorities shift, and execution pressure increases.